Types of data TotalMSK holds and why

 Name, Address, Telephone numbers, email address, date of birth, next of kin, medical and health information including history, assessments and treatment.

-The data is used and processed as part of a contract and relating to the provision of Chiropractic and Musculoskeletal health services to individual patients.
+The data is used and processed as part of a contract and relating to the provision of Musculoskeletal health services to individual patients.
 Each patient will have also given explicit written consent for examination, treatment and in some cases to contact the patient’s GP or other relevant practitioners concerning ongoing treatment.

 Individuals can contact (the controller) via email, either via the website or various other means.
 From time to time, (the controller) may wish to contact a patient regarding on-going treatment, to inform them of a new news article or promotion.
 Individuals have the right to withdraw from such correspondence at any time by directly requesting to do so.